edyu/wtf-zig-zap/README.md

 }
 ```

-If you put a file such as `zap.png` in `public`, you can access the file with `localhost:3000/zap.png`.
+If you put a file such as `zap.png` in the `public` directory, you can access the file with `localhost:3000/zap.png`.

 ## Bonus